fermyon/developer/content/cloud/upgrade.md

 - [Upgrade Your Application](#upgrade-your-application)
 - [Next Steps](#next-steps)

-To upgrade your Spin application, there are just a few steps to take.
-This doesn’t require so much stress.
+Upgrading your application is as simple as redeploying after you've made changes to your application code or version.

 ## Upgrade Your Application

-To upgrade a Spin application running in the Fermyon Cloud, you first have to change the version of your application.
+When upgrading a Spin application running in the Fermyon Cloud, you may wish to change the version of your application when code changes have been made.
+This is an optional step.

 1. Open the `spin.toml` file.
 In the file, you’ll find this line of code for the version: